shehzaibusman/365_Contact_Sync/README.md

 This push will look at values that include a phone number and an email address so add the email and phone number in entra.

 ## 6. Create user_list.txt
+Add the recipients who will have contacts added/updated in their exchange.
 ```bash
 user1@example.com
 user2@example.com